PARCE-project/PARCE-1/README.md

 ```
 If any of these parameters are missing, the protocol stops and prints a warning messsage to the user.

 In addition, another configuration file called *(config_protein.txt)* can be used to run a protein-protein example based on a nanobody protein interaction.
-The configuration file contains all the required information to run the analysis based on the starting data provided in the folder `design_output/protein_protein`
+The configuration file contains all the required information to run the analysis based on the starting data provided in the folder `design_output/protein_protein`.

+In this example, the configuration file is prepared to run a minimal example of 5 mutation attempts using 5 ns per run.
+It implies a total of 25 ns of simulations, that could take around 10 hours on a server with 24 cores and GPU acceleration.
+In a local desktop the performance can be significantly lower. **So we recommend using a server with better infrastructure to take advantage of the Gromacs parallelizable code.**

 ## Output folder content
 When a design run starts, an initial folder is created with the required input files, as well as the folders that will store the outputs step-by-step.
 The following is a list of the folders created, and the specific content stored: